coopercc/swrpg.io/docs/features.md

 ## MVP

-- Data on home page explaining what this site is about
+- text on home page explaining what this site is about
 - Login
 - Multiple characters
 - on login, show last viewed character